Mission I History I Facilities I Center Staff I Contact

 Outreach: The Center disseminates the results of academic research about the first Americans to the general public through its publications.

-The Center began as the Center for the Study of Early Man at the University of Maine (Orono) in 1981.
-Dr. Robson Bonnichsen, an associate professor of Anthropology and Quaternary studies created the Center and served as its first Director.
-The establishment of the Center was made possible through a generous donation by the Bingham Trust.
+In 1981, Dr. Robson Bonnichsen, an associate professor of Anthropology and Quaternary Studies at the University of Maine, established the Center for the Study of Early Man and served as its first Director.
+The creation of the Center was made possible through a generous donation by the Bingham Trust.
 In 1990, the name of the Center was changed to the Center for the Study of the First Americans.
-In 1991, Dr. Bonnichsen moved the Center from Maine to Oregon State University in Corvallis.
+Dr. Bonnichsen moved the Center from Maine to Oregon State University in Corvallis in 1994.

-The Center relocated to its permanent home at Texas A&M University in the summer of 2002 to be in a more active academic setting with new education, research, and outreach opportunities.
+The Center relocated to its permanent home at Texas A&M University in the summer of 2002 to be in a more active academic setting with many education, research, and outreach opportunities.
 Dr. Bonnichsen served as the Center Director until his death in December 2004.
 Dr. Michael Waters, who served as Associate Director from 2002-2004, became the Director in January 2005.
-Dr. Ted Goebel became associate director of the center in September 2006.
+Dr. Ted Goebel became Associate Director of the Center in September 2006.

-Dr. Bonnichsen not only had the vision to establish the Center, but took it to the heights of many accomplishments.
-Dr. Bonnichsen convened several influential conferences that set new directions in the field, including the 1989 First World Summit Conference at the University of Maine and the 1999 international peopling of the Americas conference called “Clovis and Beyond” in Santa Fe.
+While still Director of the Center, Dr. Bonnichsen convened several influential conferences that set new directions in the field, including the 1989 First World Summit Conference at the University of Maine and the 1999 international peopling of the Americas conference called “Clovis and Beyond” in Santa Fe.
 Dr. Bonnichsen founded the Center’s quarterly news magazine, the Mammoth Trumpet, and the Center’s annual journal, Current Research in the Pleistocene (discontinued in 2011).
 Dr. Bonnichsen also established the Center’s book series and published 14 books.
 Also during this time, he was pursuing his own pioneering research.
-Professor Bonnichsen was known nationally and internationally for his interdisciplinary research projects, for overview syntheses of the field, and as a spokesperson for First American studies.
+Professor Bonnichsen was known nationally and internationally for his interdisciplinary research projects, syntheses of the field, and as a spokesperson for First American studies.

 The Center is located on the second floor of the Anthropology building.
 The space occupied by the Center includes an office suite and four laboratories.
 In the office suite, Center faculty, the Center office manager, and Center graduate students have offices.
 Each faculty member has a separate laboratory under their individual management.
-A fourth laboratory houses two microscopes used for lithic use-wear analysis, a petrographic microscope, a Bruker P-XRF, and photographic equipment.
-In addition to these resources, the Center has a large collection of artifact casts for teaching and research, including about 400 individual artifacts.
+The fourth laboratory houses two microscopes used for lithic use-wear analysis, a petrographic microscope, a Bruker P-XRF, sediment analyzer, and photographic equipment.
+In addition to these resources, the Center has a collection of over 800 artifact casts for teaching and research.
 The Center also has a type collection of Texas projectile point types and a teaching collection of lithic specimens and artifacts.
 The Center also maintains a comprehensive library of more than 3000 volumes related to First Americans archaeology, including many site excavation reports, as well as an archive of reprints and many hard to find articles.
-The Center also maintains field equipment needed for multiple field projects that are used by Center faculty and students.
+The Center also maintains field equipment needed for field projects conducted by Center faculty and students.

 Dr. Michael Waters is the Director of the Center and Executive Director of the North Star Archaeological Research Program.
 He is known for his expertise in First American studies and geoarchaeology.
 Waters has worked on archaeological field projects in the United States, Mexico, Russia, Jamaica, and Yemen.
-His current research projects include the Debra Friedkin Site, Texas and the Page-Ladsen site, Florida.
+His current research projects include the investigation of the Debra L. Friedkin Site, Texas, Hall’s Cave, Texas, the Page-Ladsen site, Florida, and other sites.
 He has authored or co-authored numerous journal articles and book chapters and is the author of Principles of Geoarchaeology: A North American Perspective.
 Waters received the 2003 Kirk Bryan Award and the 2004 Rip Rapp Archaeological Geology Award given by the Geological Society of America.
-Download c.v.
+In 2017, he was named Texas A&M University Distinguished Professor.
+Download C.V.

 Center for the Study of the First Americans